anniexwang/CSC207/README.md

 using the API
 3. Implementing an interface - we have yet to decide how we’re going to display the information and move the data back and forth from the database to the user
+4. Google API key needs to be set as an environmental variable in the IDE, need to find out how to implement it in anstandalone progarm